Random Walk Equivalence to the Compressible Baker Map and the Kaplan-Yorke Approximation to Its Information Dimension: Generating Time-Reversible Baker Maps

+To check the reversibility of these maps simply apply the combination $BTBT$ to the vertices and check to see whether or not the original points are recovered.
+Because the combination mapping $BTB$ produces four parallel horizontal strips rather than two vertical strips at the lower left of {\bf Figure 1} the Cartesian Baker Map $B$ (at top left) is {\it not} time-reversible.

-A map {\bf M} is said to be time-reversible when it can be reversed by a three-step process: [ 1 ] changing the signs of the momentum-like variables, [ 2 ] propagating all the variables one (``backward'') iteration, and then changing the signs of the momenta once more, so that the inverse of the map {\bf M} is given by ${\bf M^{-1}} = {\bf TMT}$.
-In ordinary Hamiltonian mechanics the {\bf T} mapping simply maps $(\pm q,\pm p) \to (\pm q,\mp p)$.
-Bill's conversations with Bill Vance during Vance's graduate work at the University of California's Davis campus led us to a nonequilibrium {\it rotated} version of the Baker Map {\bf B} which we call {\bf N}, for ``Nonequilibrium''.
-This Map's domain is the diamond-shaped region, centered on $(q,p)=(0,0)$ and shown at the left of {\bf Figure 1}.
-Now imagine that the map ${\bf N}$ is applied to a representative input point $(q,p)$.
+By analogy with flows a map $M$ is said to be time-reversible when it can be reversed by a three-step process: [ 1 ] changing the signs of the momentum-like variables, [ 2 ] propagating all the variables one (``backward'') iteration, and then changing the signs of the momenta once more, so that the inverse of the map $M$ is given by $M^{-1} = TMT$.
+In ordinary Hamiltonian mechanics the $T$ mapping simply maps $(\pm q,\pm p) \rightarrow (\pm q,\mp p)$.
+Bill's conversations with Bill Vance and Joel Keizer during Vance's graduate work at the University of California's Davis campus led us to a nonequilibrium {\it rotated} version of the Baker Map $B$ which we call $N2$, for ``Nonequilibrium''with two panels.
+This Map's domain is the diamond-shaped region, centered on $(q,p)=(0,0)$ and shown at the right of {\bf Figure 1} and again in {\bf Figure 3}.
+Now imagine that the map $N2$ is applied to a representative input point $(q,p)$.
 This operation produces the next point $(q^\prime,p^\prime)$.